T-Mobile Sidekick: hiptop/T-Mobile Sidekick (Flextronics)

-Released on October 1, 2002, the original Hiptop was unique compared to all other hardware versions.
-All the units, from the beginning, have featured "Menu", "Back", "Jump" and other keys accessible even when the unit was closed.
+From the beginning, Hiptops have featured "Menu", "Back", "Jump" and other keys accessible even when the unit was closed.
 The Hiptop also featured a speaker which is used for device sounds but not telephone.
 Along the top edge of the phone bezel is an infrared transceiver.
-The headset jack serves a dual purpose, as it is also used for the accessory camera.
-A later revision of the Hiptop upgraded its screen from a monochrome LCD to a color LCD viewable with or without the backlight on (unique to Hiptop models until the LX).
-It is slightly bigger than any later Hiptop.
+Although Danger stated that the infrared port would come to use in the future for data transmission (i.e. IrDA), this never occurred and the port remained without purpose, and was not included at all in future Sidekicks.
+The headset jack serves a dual purpose, as it is also used for an optional accessory camera.